Campus Safety Systems

-The LECOM Police and Security Department maintains a daily log of all criminal and non-criminal incidents that occur on the main campus and satellite facilities pursuant to federal and state statutes.
-The contents of this log are open to public inspection.
-Any student or prospective student, faculty member or staff member of LECOM wishing to examine the Daily Log may do so.
-The log is located in the Campus Police and Security Department Office near the north entrance to the LECOM complex.
-Request to view the document can be made to any security officer on-duty in the office during hours when the building is open for business.
+The LECOM Department of Police and Security maintains a Daily Crime Log of all criminal incidents that are reported on the campuses and satellite facilities, pursuant to federal and state statutes.
+The contents of the Daily Crime Log are open to public inspection.
+Any student or prospective student, faculty member, or staff member of LECOM wishing to examine the Daily Crime Log may do so.
+The Daily Crime Log is available for review in LECOM Department of Police and Security Offices in Erie, Bradenton, DeFuniak Springs, and Elmira.
+At LECOM at Seton Hill, the Daily Crime Log is available in the office of the Seton Hill University Police Department.
+Requests to view the document can be made to any police or security officer on duty in the office during hours when the building is open for business.

 An exception to the release of information pertaining to a criminal offense may occur when there is clear and convincing evidence that the release of the information would jeopardize an ongoing criminal investigation or the safety of an individual, or cause a suspect to flee or evade detection, or result in the destruction of evidence.
-The information will, however, become public when damage is no longer likely to occur as the result of its release.
+The information will be released to the public, if applicable, when damage is no longer likely to occur as the result of its release.

 LECOM Campus Security Notification System

-The LECOM Security Information Notification System [LSINS] shall include the following media:
+The LECOM Security Information Notification System may include (but is not limited to) the following media:

-- Information posted to the LECOM Security Department homepage
+- Information posted to the LECOM Portal and/or Security Department homepage

 LECOM Campus Security Alerts – Omnilerts

-LECOM utilizes “Omnilerts,” a notification system that enables the school to send urgent news to cell phones and via other methods.
-The service is available to all current students, faculty and staff.
-After signing up for the service, LECOM can text cell phones with timely information about emergencies, class cancellations or critical campus reminders.
-Registering with the system is necessary to receive the notifications.
+LECOM utilizes Omnilert, an emergency and alert notification system that enables the institution to send notifications via text message and email.
+The service is available to all current students and employees.
+LECOM can text and email subscribers with timely information about emergencies, class cancellations, or critical campus reminders.
+For employees, registering with the system is necessary to receive the notifications.
+All incoming students, however, are automatically signed up for the Omnilert System.
+If they do not desire to receive emergency and alert notifications, they must “opt-out” by requesting, in writing, to be removed from the system.
 Depending on personal cell phone plans, there may be a nominal fee from a carrier to receive text messages, but there is no charge from the school to use the service.

 Student and Employee Responsibility for Safety and Security

 LECOM is an exceptionally safe and secure educational institution.
-However, individual complacency and inattentiveness concerning personal security can negatively impact the entire college community.
-To insure optimum levels of security, students and employees must assume responsibility for their own safety, as well as, the safety and security of all members of the college.
+However, individual complacency and inattentiveness concerning personal security can have a negative impact on the entire community.
+To ensure optimum levels of security, students and employees must assume responsibility for their own safety, as well as the safety and security of all members of the LECOM community.
 This responsibility includes, but is not limited to the following:

-- Use your issued card/key every time you enter or exit the building.
+- Use your LECOM issued ID badge/keycard every time you enter or exit a building.